About us

 Most recently he has been reappointed to the Executive Board as Honorary Treasurer where he also sits on the Finance & Audit Committee.
 Duncan has now been appointed to the Chair of the newly established Nautical Institute Foundation.

-Captain John Lloyd MNM RD MBA FNI
+Captain John Lloyd RD MNM MBA CMMar FNI

-Captain John Lloyd MNM RD MBA FNI
+Captain John Lloyd RD MNM MBA CMMar FNI

 Chief Executive Officer